-Thankfully there is the index of agents, publishers, and others at Absolute Write.
+The best place to go for third party feedback about publishers is the index of agents, publishers, and others at Absolute Write.
 This is a great source of information.
-Because it is a forum, there are many active contributors, and the "popular and unpopular publishers threads" are often lively and active places.
+Because it is a forum, there are many active contributors.
+The "popular and unpopular publishers threads" are often lively and active places.

 However, a lot of speculation occurs in the forum, so take unverified information with a grain of salt.
-Also, it is important to note that because they rely on forum member's contributions, some publisher's threads are woefully out of date, although others are up to the minute.
+It is important to note that because they rely on forum member contributions, some publisher's threads are woefully out of date, although others are up to the minute.